cea-wismar/SES_Tbx_Matlab/README.md

 INTRODUCTION

-The software "GUI SES tbx", called "SES_Toolbox" for the sake of simplicity, has been developed by the research group Computational Engineering and Automation (CEA) at Wismar University of Applied Sciences.
+The software "GUI SES tbx", called "SES_Tbx_Matlab" for the sake of simplicity, has been developed by the research group Computational Engineering and Automation (CEA) at Wismar University of Applied Sciences.
 Purpose of the software is ontology based modeling of system variants (system structures and parameter configurations) using